lukefi/cropyieldSingle/README.md

 WHERE:

 -i is the input directory where are histograms in .csv files.

 -n is the number of bins in histograms.

 -o is the given output directory

 -f is the given output filename

+The programme will write results into output_dir_temp.

 2. python/stack2ARD.py

-This code stacks all numpy array files for a given parameter (year) into one numpy array file.
+This code stacks all numpy array files into one numpy array file.
+This programme finally converts data into machine learning ready format.

+RUN:

+python stack2ARD.py -o /Users/myliheik/Documents/myCROPYIELD/dataStack -f test1110

+WHERE:

+-o is the output directory (same as previously for histo2stack.py)
+- f is a characterizing name name of the data set

 3. python/run3DNeuralNet.py

-This code trains LSTMsuperb and RNNsuperb models and calculates predictions for test set.
+This code trains LSTMsingle and RNNsingle models and calculates predictions for a test set.